 Hire a professional book cover designer

-Eventually, you just have to leave the professional work to, well, the professionals.
-To learn how we can help you with book cover design and a number of other book production services, book a call with our team.
+If designing the cover yourself is not ideal, a professional designer can lift the burden.
+Learn how we can help you with book cover design and other book production services.
+Book a call with our team.

 There are tons of advantages to using Self-Publishing School designers or another professional book cover designer instead of doing it yourself:

-There are many ways you can go about hiring a cover designer, one of which we discuss in the video below, but following our steps for working with a professional will help you come away with the best book cover you can.
+There are many ways to hire a cover designer, one of which we discuss in the video below.
+Following our steps will help you get the best cover possible.

 Step 1 – Put together book cover inspiration